syncfusion-content/javascript-docs/js/Schedule/globalization-and-localization.md

 ## Globalization

 The Scheduler control is built with default **globalization** support as it format the dates according to the user’s locale automatically and processes it internally without any need for manual conversions.
-This kind of default handling of Scheduler dates is achieved through the reference of **jQuery.globalize** library which globalizes the date, day and month names accordingly.
+This kind of default handling of Scheduler dates is achieved through the built-in **ej.globalize** library which globalizes the date, day and month names accordingly.

 ## Localization